cmargieson/website/blog/2025-02-21-marine-radios/index.md

 Example call:

-> "Mayday, Mayday, Mayday.
+> Mayday, Mayday, Mayday.
 This is sailing boat Illusion, Illusion, Illusion.

 No response is expected after making a mayday call, broadcast your message after a brief pause.
 All other stations must stop transmitting.

 Example message:

 > Mayday Illusion.
 Three nautical miles East of Barrenjoey.
 Sinking.
 Three people on board.
 EPIRB activated.
 Over.

-## Digital Selective Calling

-What information is sent in a DSC call?
-What is the format of MMSI numbers?
-Connecting GPS to DSC
-What to do on receiving an alert?

 ## Emergency Position-indicating Radio-beacons